JonasRieger/ldaPrototype/README.md

 ## (Slightly more detailed) Example
 Similar to the quick start example, the shortcut of one single call is again compared with the step-by-step procedure.
 We model 5 LDAs with ``K = 12`` topics, hyperparameters ``alpha = eta = 0.1`` and seeds ``1:5``.
-We want to calculate the log likelihoods for the 20 iterations after 5 burn-in iterations and topic similarities should be based on ``atLeast = 3`` words (see below).
+We want to calculate the log likelihoods for the 20 iterations after 5 burn-in iterations and topic similarities should be based on ``atLeast = 3`` words (see Step 3 below).
 In addition, we want to keep all interim calculations, which would be discarded by default to save memory space.
 ```{R}
 res = LDAPrototype(docs = reuters_docs, vocabLDA = reuters_vocab,
   n = 5, K = 12, alpha = 0.1, eta = 0.1, compute.log.likelihood = TRUE,